m1ndflay3r/zsh_libmisc/man/libmisc/zelfexec.md

   Primary differences to abbat's "elfexec" implementation:

-    -it's in a zsh library!
+    - it's in a zsh library!

-    -stdin of the child process can be handled separately from stdin of zelfexec (via env var zSTDIN) -arg0 can be spoofed (via env var zELFSPOOF)
+    - stdin of the child process can be handled separately from stdin of zelfexec (via env var zSTDIN)

+    - arg0 can be spoofed (via env var zELFSPOOF)

-    -arg1 is always treated as a child-process argument and never as a file to be executed -fallback mode (omnibin)
+    - arg1 is always treated as a child-process argument and never as a file to be executed

+    - fallback mode (omnibin)

 examples: